Download the PHP package rebing/graphql-laravel without Composer

 Wrap Types

 You can wrap types to add more information to the queries and mutations.
-Similar as the pagination is working you can do the same with your extra data that you want to inject (see test examples).
+Similar to how pagination works, you can do the same with your extra data that you want to inject.
 For instance, in your query:

 Known limitations